hsachinraj/Azurelabs/Azure Lab_2.md

      <img src="./media2/image10.png" width="527" height="395" />

-13. Upon adding all these resources, you should be able to see the parameters, variables and resources in your **JSON Outline pane**  as shown below-
+13. Upon adding all these resources, you should be able to see the parameters, variables and resources in your **JSON Outline pane**  as shown below

     <img src="./media2/image11.png" width="242" height="375" />